taeseunglee/C-Language-useful-macros/README.md

 (gcc -D) then LOG_DEBUG will print out messages.
 If not, LOG_DEBUG will not print out any messages.

-### The Least standard C version
+### The Least C version
-C99, because of Variadic Macros.
+Standard C99, because of Variadic Macros.